melquibrito/case-change-tinymce-plugin/README.md

 Download any of tinymce self-hosted releases [here](https://www.tiny.cloud/get-tiny/self-hosted/).

-Here's an example on how to add the dropdown case-change button to your tinymce WYSIWYG editor when initializing it:
+## Tutorial
+Add the dropdown case-change button to your _tinymce WYSIWYG editor_ by simply including **"case"** in your tinymce toolbar's configuration as well as in the plugins' configuration as demonstrated bellow:
 ```javascript
 tinymce.init(
 	{